Installation#

 export LDFLAGS="-L/opt/homebrew/opt/libomp/lib"

-Compile the cython packages used by InVesalius:
+Compile the Cython packages used by InVesalius:

 python3 setup.py build_ext --inplace